Non-Reed-Solomon Type MDS Codes from Elliptic Curves: Introduction

-Algebraic geometry codes, introduced by Goppa~\cite{G}, are a powerful tool in coding theory.
+Algebraic geometry codes, first introduced by Goppa~\cite{G}, represent a powerful framework in coding theory.
 In particular, elliptic curves, as a special class of algebraic curves with rich geometric and algebraic structures, have been used to construct high-performance codes such as optimal locally repairable codes~\cite{LMX}, iso-dual MDS codes~\cite{ZZ2}, NMDS codes~\cite{AGS}, and to study deep holes in elliptic codes~\cite{ZW}.
 Considerable progress has been made in constructing MDS codes from algebraic curves.
 Walker~\cite{Wa} introduced a new approach to the MDS conjecture.
 Munuera~\cite{M2} proved it for large $q$ when the genus $g=1$ or $2$, later extended by Chen~\cite{C2} to arbitrary genus for sufficiently large $n$ (see also~\cite{A} for a detailed survey).
 For elliptic curves in particular, Han and Ren~\cite{HR} showed that MDS codes from elliptic curves can attain length $\frac{q+1}{2} + \lfloor \sqrt{q} \rfloor$ in some cases, extending Munuera's result and improving the bound in~\cite{LWZ}.
 Han~\cite{HR2} further proved that their maximal length is asymptotically close to $q/2$.

 This paper presents new families of MDS codes constructed from elliptic curves with many rational points.
-The proposed codes achieve parameters that surpass previously known results, and some are provably inequivalent to Reed-Solomon codes, thereby providing further evidence in support of the main conjecture on MDS algebraic geometry codes.
+The proposed codes achieve parameters that surpass previously known results, and some are provably inequivalent to Reed-Solomon codes, thereby offering valuable insights into longstanding open problems concerning MDS algebraic geometry codes.
 To underscore the originality of our approach, Table~1 summarizes the obtained constructions and compares them with representative existing results.
 The remainder of the paper is organized as follows.
 Section~2 reviews the necessary preliminaries on elliptic curves and algebraic geometry codes.
 Section~3 presents the proposed constructions of MDS codes, Section~4 establishes their inequivalence to Reed-Solomon codes, and Section~5 concludes with final remarks and potential directions for future research.